cronofy/cronofy-ruby/README.md

 # => "cal_YYYYYYYY-UNIQUE_CAL_ID_HERE-YYYYYYYY"
 ```

+### Create or update events

-To create/update an event in user's calendar:
+To create/update an event in the user's calendar:

 ```ruby
 event_data = {